kubernetes-sigs/node-feature-discovery/README.md

 directory.
 It is the user's responsibility to review the hooks for e.g. possible security implications.

+**NOTE!** Be careful when creating and/or updating hook or feature files while NFD is running.
+In order to avoid race conditions you should write into a temporary file (outside the `source.d` and `features.d` directories), and, atomically create/update the original file by doing a filesystem move operation.

 ## Getting started

 For a stable version with ready-built images see the